-Handwashing is essential in prevention of disease and illness.
-Wash your hands after each episode of care and after taking off gloves.
+Handwashing is essential in the prevention of disease and illness.
+Wash your hands after each episode of care and after taking off the gloves.
 Also, be sure to wash the injured/ill person’s hands at the first opportunity.
 When a sink is not available, use hand sanitizers.
-(Most hand sanitizers are alcohol-based and are substitute for hand washing when needed.)
+(Most hand sanitizers are alcohol-based and are a substitute for handwashing when needed.)

 Proper hand washing technique is fairly simple:

 - Completely wet your hands and generously apply soap.